d630/blscd/README.md

 ###### OPENER

-If a selected file is not a directory, the `enter` function will invoke `Blscd::Opener`.
+If a selected file is not a directory, the `child` function will invoke `Blscd::Opener`.
 Modify it in `Blscd::Init`.
 By default, we have:

 ```
 function Blscd::Opener { command less "$1" ; }